|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched August 21, 1943

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Constructors Number 222-7071.
+Delivered to the U. S. Army Air Force (USAAF) as P-38F-5-LO Lightning serial number 42-12637.
 Disassembled and shipped overseas and reassembled.

-Assigned to the 5th Air Force, 8th Fighter Group, 80th Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG), 80th Fighter Squadron (80th FS) "Headhunters".
 No known nickname or nose art.

 DeGraffenreid claimed three enemy aircraft shot down, but was badly was hit by enemy gunfire and badly damaged.
 Returning, he managed to return to Port Moresby but ditched into Joyce Bay near Manubada Island (Local Island) off Port Moresby.
 DeGraffenreid survived the ditching unhurt